OpenSextant/Xponents/README.md

 The major sub-modules include:

 * **Extraction**: Fully developed entity tagging, processing, filtering, and formatting API solutions for Geography, Time, Patterns, and Keywords.
-* **Xponents Solr**: ./solr folder containing Solr 4.x (soon 6.x) configurations, scripts and resources for supporting fast, rich tagging with Solr and SolrTextTagger
+* **Xponents Solr**: ./solr folder containing Solr 6.x configurations, scripts and resources for supporting fast, rich tagging with Solr and SolrTextTagger
 * **XText**: Mature solutions for getting text and metadata from binary formats.
 * **Basics** and **Patterns** are two supporting modules that are used as the Xponents lingua franca throughout the SDK.